Asterics2020-Obelics/School2019/README.md

 1. [Download](https://www.anaconda.com/distribution/#download-section)
 the Linux `Anaconda` installer for Python 3.7.

-1. Run the following command line:
+1. Run the following command line in the directory with the file you downloaded:

 ```
 bash Anaconda3-2018.12-Linux-x86_64.sh -b -p $HOME/.local/anaconda3